 CHOICE looked at a range of home safety devices, including cupboard and drawer locks, door stoppers and latches, door handle covers, oven door latches, toilet seat locks and more.

 When you have a child, you can begin to see potential danger everywhere.
-Poisons, electrical sockets, climbable furniture; the ordinary home seems suddenly full of dangers for the inquisitive and mobile toddler.
+Poisons, electrical sockets, climbable furniture – your home seems suddenly full of dangers for your inquisitive and mobile toddler.

-All of the products we looked at are potentially useful, but you probably won’t need most of them; a few key devices together with some common sense and good safety habits will ensure your home is safe enough.
+All the products we looked at are potentially useful, but you probably won’t need most of them – a few key devices together with some common sense and good safety habits will ensure your home is safe enough.

 In the end, there’s no substitute for keeping an eye on your kids and teaching them about safety.

 Before you begin thinking about what sort of cupboard lock to buy, there are more basic safety steps to consider.

 Basic home safety